gerbera/gerbera/doc/scripting.rst

     more details).
 So, this array will hold the tags that you specified in your config.xml, allowing you to create your virtual structure according to your liking.

+.. js:attribute:: orig.res

+    **RO**

+    Array holding the resources.
+Resources represent the files attached to the media item.
+Got the the web UI to see the names of available resources.
+The names of the first resource (number 0) are stored as they are.
+Further resources are prepended with `<number>-`.

+    Currently resources can be gathered during import process (see the `Import section <https://docs.gerbera.io/en/stable/config-import.html?#library-options>`_ in the main documentation for more details).
+So, this array will hold further data, allowing you to adjust the virtual structure according to your liking.

 .. js:attribute:: orig.playlistOrder

     **RW**